llpeterson/applications/traditional.md

 reads email in his or her address.
 Another is scale: In large organizations, it's often the case that a number of different machines hold the *mailboxes* for the organization.
-For example, mail delivered to is first sent to a mail gateway in the CS Department at Princeton (that is, to the host named ), and then forwarded—involving a second connection—to the specific machine on which Bob has a mailbox.
+For example, mail delivered to `bob@cs.princeton.edu` is first sent to a mail gateway in the CS Department at Princeton (that is, to the host named `cs.princeton.edu`), and then forwarded—involving a second connection—to the specific machine on which Bob has a mailbox.
 The forwarding gateway maintains a database that maps users into the machine on which their mailbox resides; the sender need not be aware of this specific name.
 (The list of header lines in the message will help you trace the mail gateways that a given message traversed.)
 Yet another reason, particularly true in the early days of email, is that the machine that hosts any given user's mailbox may not always be up or